Fillings & Sealants

 A filling is a simple restoration procedure primarily used to restore cavities or other mild decay or deterioration.
 Fillings are extremely common and have a high success rate.
-We offer composite fillings because they are tooth-colored and appear more natural for teeth that are visible and easier for others to see or notice.
+We offer composite fillings because they are tooth-colored and appear more natural.

 What are dental sealants?

 Sealants are a thin coating painted on teeth to protect them from cavities, they are typically used in children but can be used in adults as well.
 This preventative treatment lowers the chances of developing cavities in the deep chewing surfaces of your back teeth.
 Because these grooves, pits, and fissures are narrow and difficult to clean with a toothbrush, they’re some of the areas that develop cavities first.
 By placing sealants over your chewing surfaces, we essentially create a shallower area that’s smoother and easier to clean with a toothbrush.
 That way, little to no residual bacteria is left inside the grooves following your typical brushing routine.
 Sealants are a quick and affordable option to prevent cavities and tooth fillings.

 Cavity and tooth fillings are required because of the deterioration of holes left in the tooth due to tooth decay.
 Left unchecked, the decay will continue to spread and damage the tooth.
 During the filling procedure, dentists clean away the decay inside the cavity, usually with a drill to prevent further damage.
 But this doesn’t fix the damage that has already been created, so a filling is necessary.
 The intent of the filling is to replace the part of the tooth that is missing or destroyed by tooth decay.
 The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the tooth and prevents further decay from happening.